 What is ALEKS?

-ALEKS is a web-based assessment and learning system that uses artificial intelligence and adaptive questioning to assess a student's mathematical strengths and weaknesses.
-The results of your assessment will ensure you are placed into a math course that is most appropriate, based on your current abilities.
+ALEKS is an assessment and learning system used to determine a student's mathematical strengths and weaknesses.
+The results of your assessment will ensure you are placed into a math course that is most appropriate based on your current abilities.

 How Does ALEKS WorK?

 For additional questions refer to the ALEKS Frequently Asked Questions.